Let us help you train for employment in a clean, high-demand, manufacturing occupation!

 Mass AMTC TechHire Grant

-Mount Wachusett Community College is currently operating on a US Department of Labor grant targeted toward youth (persons 17 -29 years).
-Per the grant, MWCC will be offering two 6-week programs in Quality Technician Training and Automation Technician Training.
+Mount Wachusett Community College is currently operating on a US Department of Labor grant.
+Per the grant, MWCC will be offering a variety of training.

 Robotics and Automation Technician Training provides foundational knowledge for an entry-level manufacturing technician.
 There is a follow on Robotics Training offered fall semester that students can also gain access to through a credit course.